 They all hang out in Ba Sing Se at the end.
 Yeah, Zuko’s a great Fire Lord (!)
 A couple of days later and he’s already taking a vacation!
 This is why Iroh should be in the Fire Nation.
 Zuko is still just a teenager.
 He has grown a lot, but should he really be in charge?

 It ends with Katara and Aang kissing.
 I don’t mind them getting together.
 My normal inclination would be towards Zuko/Katara, but since I’m in favor of Zuko/Azula, Aang/Katara becomes preferable.
 Although he’s still only 12.
 And she’s 14!
 When you are 14, 12 seems really young.
-A 14 year old girl is in puberty – may have already finished puberty (I had), a 12 year old boy probably hasn’t even started yet.
+A 14 year old girl is in puberty – may have already more-or-less finished puberty (I had), a 12 year old boy probably hasn’t even really started yet.
 So, that’s kind of…weird.
 Two years isn’t very much of a difference – but it’s never more of a difference than at that age.
 Or a one year old and three year old, probably.
 Those two periods of life.

 So, I would prefer Katara with Sokka, obviously.
 But my intensity for Zuko/Azula really dampens all other feelings.
 So I’m not begrudging Katara and Aang what they get.